vaido-world/chapter.site.root/_notes/TZM_Global_Wednesday_10_December_2020.md

 ## **PROGRESS REPORTS** (SUMMARIZE YOUR RECENT WORK)

 * Mark Enoch: I have distributed a few hundred more TZMSustainableChristmas pamphlets.
 I have been sharing chain messages to spark the transition on many comments sections of youtube videos.
 I still say: "Enjoy a shared world" instead of "bye" to almost everyone.
 I have friends that are sharing the TZMSustainableChristmas digital pamphlet with groups and friends.
 A friend has agreed to help me with the TZMSustainable Christmas stand.
 I have finished the guide to prosocializing: how to single handedly get a whole municipality to use sharebay.org.
 * ZO Lone wolf (Sean): I did a food rescue run yesterday.
 There was a lot of food redistributed to the people.
 I have been writing new songs that are sounding powerful.
 I have had over a dozen talks with people talking about the Train Of Thought.
 I'll be filling in the open access economy index with New Zealand's connections.
 * Vicenzo made a phenomenal directory of mutual aid and free collaboration networks. <https://www.covid-19list.com/knowledge-base/mutual-aid-volunteer-groups>
+* Bo

 ## **INDIVIDUAL TASKS to finish before next assembly** (ASSIGN NAME OF PERSON RESPONSIBLE)